 Virus Genomics and Evolution

-09–11 November 2022
+9–11 November 2022

-Wellcome Genome Campus, UK
+Wellcome Genome Campus, UK and Virtual

 Summary

-The conference will address the fundamental questions of viral evolution, transmission and pathogenesis.
+The meeting will address the fundamental questions of viral evolution, transmission and pathogenesis.
 It will showcase advances in viral genomics, bioinformatics and sequencing technology, as well as methodologies for large viral dataset analysis.
 The application of viral genomic studies for patient management and public health will be explored.

 This conference will be a hybrid meeting – with onsite or virtual attendance.